Top reasons why working mothers in STEM take a career hit due to barriers and biases.

 You’re a new working mother in STEM—and you’re trying to balance your career with your life and not hit the maternal wall.
 You have a great boss.
 She’s always telling you that you can leave early to be with your baby and that you can skip meetings to make that happen.
 That’s a good thing, right?

 Not really.
-While that sounds like it’s a well-meaning gesture, taking advantage of that kindness may have consequences for your career and ultimately widen the gender gap in STEM, according to Isabel Torres, co-founder of Mothers in Science, a non-profit organization that provides support to mothers and caregivers, raises awareness of gender stereotypes and motherhood bias.
+While that sounds like it’s a well-meaning gesture, taking advantage of that kindness may have consequences for your career.
+This includes hitting the maternal wall and ultimately widen the gender gap in STEM, according to Isabel Torres, co-founder of Mothers in Science, a non-profit organization that provides support to mothers and caregivers, raises awareness of gender stereotypes and motherhood bias.

 “A lot of the comments and assumptions [about how to help working mothers] are benevolent; people will tell a mother— their employee—that she can go home earlier, but this isn’t good,” explains Isabel, who has a PhD in genetics and is an academic editor and science communicator.
 “They wouldn’t say that to a father, so this is passing on the message that you should be home.
 You shouldn’t be here.
 And this will make the mother feel guilty without even knowing why.”